sap-tutorials/Tutorials/tutorials/cp-cf-install-cliplugin-html5/cp-cf-install-cliplugin-html5.md

 ---
-title: Install the MultiApps Cloud Foundry CLI Plugin
+title: Install the HTML5 Applications Repository Cloud Foundry CLI Plugin
 description: Download and install the Command Line Interface (CLI) plugin.
-This plugin allows you to deploy MTA archives from the command line.
+This plugin allows you to read from and write to the HTML5 Applications Repository.
 auto_validation: true
 time: 5
 tags: [ tutorial>beginner, topic>cloud]